FACT CHECK: Trump Lawyer's Claim And Comparison to Rockefeller Is a Head Scratcher

 Dillon might not be expected to have any personal recollection of the Rockefeller confirmation process more than 40 years ago, but the record is widely available.

-He was also a grandson of the legendary John D. Rockefeller, founder of the Standard Oil Company and founder of perhaps the largest and certainly the most famous family fortune in America.
+He was also a grandson of the legendary John D. Rockefeller, founder of the Standard Oil Co, and founder of perhaps the largest and certainly the most famous family fortune in America.

 Rockefeller's nomination was, in fact, the subject of extensive hearings that fall, not only in the Senate but in the House of Representatives as well.
 (The provisions of the 25th Amendment governing the presidential succession required a confirmation vote in both chambers of Congress.)
 Many conservatives saw Rockefeller as a liberal, especially on social issues, and did not fancy him a heartbeat from the presidency.
 Many Democrats saw his great wealth as a source of inevitable conflicts of interest.